Our New Data Is Out on Direct Care Workers—and It’s Disturbing

 Notably, since most direct care workers are people of color—including 62 percent of home care workers and just over half of nursing assistants and residential care aides, according to our new research—this workforce been particularly vulnerable to COVID-19, given the disparate impact of the virus on Black and Latino communities.

 These workers have been putting their health and lives on the line during the pandemic for persistently poor compensation.
 Our new data show that median wages are just $12.12 per hour for home care workers, $12.69 for residential care aides, and $13.90 for nursing assistants.
-One promising trend: while wages are unequivocally low, they for all three direct care occupations in the past decade; in 2009, median hourly wages were $11.21 for home care workers, $12.27 for residential care aides, and $13.39 for nursing assistants.
+One promising trend: while wages are unequivocally low, they increased for all three direct care occupations in the past decade; in 2009, median hourly wages were $11.21 for home care workers, $12.27 for residential care aides, and $13.39 for nursing assistants.

 Nonetheless, direct care wages still fall far short of lifting these workers out of poverty.
 According to our new data, 47% of home care workers live in low-income households (defined as 200 percent of the federal poverty level), followed by 42% of nursing assistants and 41% of residential care aides.
 Over half of home care workers rely on some form of public assistance, and so do nearly 40 percent of nursing assistants and residential care aides.